Background Information about the Ozone Hole

 This area of 50-75% depletion of total ozone has been labeled as the ozone

 hole.
 The ozone hole is defined geographicaly as the area wherein the total ozone

 amount is less than 220 Dobson

-graphically illustrated in ozone hole area versus Julian day plots for the years:
+graphically illustrated in ozone hole area progression plots

 below for reference in comparison to the size of the ozone hole.

-Summaries of previous years' ozone holes are available at the NOAA/CPC
+Scientific analysis and discussion of historical ozone holes (1994 - 2009) are available at the

 the progression of this year's ozone hole (red line) and is placed in reference with